MichalSoszko/mdp-workshop/Session 1 - hands-on excercises.md

     <img width="500" alt="image" src="Images/Gitlab_project_06.png" >

-3. Click `+` icon on top-left side of your notebook screen and enter VSCode.
+3. Click `+` icon on top-left side of your notebook screen and enter `VSCode`.
 You are now ready to explore your freshly created (and yet empty) dbt project.

 ## 4. Access Bigquery Project